Martin Berry: Racing career

 Berry made his racing debut in 2017, by competing in the Trofeo Pirelli 458 class of the Ferrari Challenge Asia-Pacific series.
 After winning ten out of the 13 races contested, Berry clinched the title two rounds early and also was runner-up in the same class, at that year's Finali Mondiali.

 Returning to Ferrari Challenge Asia Pacific for 2018, Berry finished fifth in the Trofeo Pirelli Am class.
 At the end of 2018, Berry made a one-off outing in the 24H GT Series for HB Racing at the final round of the season at Circuit of the Americas, before joining Absolute Racing for the last round of the Audi R8 LMS Cup at Sepang, finishing fifth and eighth in the two races.

 Berry transitioned over to Europe for 2019, joining Rinaldi Racing to compete in the Am class of the Blancpain GT Series Endurance Cup alongside Pierre Ehret, José Manuel Balbiani and Rory Penttinen.
 In his only season in the championship, Berry scored a class podium at Paul Ricard and finished seventh in the Am standings.
 During 2019, Berry also returned to the 24H GT Series, competing for Rinaldi Racing in the Mugello and Spa rounds, whilst also making one-off appearances for Car Collection Motorsport and Toksport WRT at Dubai and Circuit of the Americas respectively.

-In 2020, Berry was set to compete with Optimum Motorsport in both the British GT Championship and GT World Challenge Europe Endurance Cup, but both deals fell through, leaving Berry on the sidelines as he was stuck in Singapore.
+In 2020, Berry was set to compete with Optimum Motorsport in both the British GT Championship and GT World Challenge Europe Endurance Cup, but both deals fell through, leaving him on the sidelines as he was stuck in Singapore.

 After spending two years out of racing, Berry entered the ST-X class of the 2022 Super Taikyu Series with his team, Grid Motorsport alongside Haruki Kurosawa, Shinichi Takagi, Daisuke Yamawaki and later Shaun Thong.
 Competing in all but one races for his team, Berry took pole for the Fuji 24 Hours on debut and finished second in the longest race of the season, before winning at Sugo and Motegi on his way to second in the ST-X points.